MadLittleMods/postcss-css-variables/README.md

 # Caveats

-When declaring a CSS variable inside one selector, but consume it in another, this does make an unsafe assumption which can be non-conforming in certain edge cases.
-Here is an example where these limitations unavoidably result in non-conforming behavior.
+When you declare a CSS variable inside one selector, but consume it in another, this does make an unsafe assumption about it which can be non-conforming in certain edge cases.
+Here is an example where these limitations result in non-conforming behavior.

 Using the following CSS: